asouza/vaas/README.md

 # configuration

 There are default configurations for Login and Logout urls.
-In order to start login process, user has to access /login url and to start logout url, has to access /logout.
-If you want to change these configuration, just create context-param entries in web.xml
+In order to start login process, user has to access /login url and /logout for logout process.
+If you want to change these configurations, just create context-param entries in web.xml:

 	<context-param>
 		<param-name>loginUrl</param-name>